pepperoni21/overstats/README.md

 ## TODO
 - [X] Display the most played heroes and their win rates
-- [ ] Display player information (number of games, rank and region)
+- [X] Display player information (number of games, rank and endorsement level)
 - [ ] Add platform support (currently only PC is supported)
+- [ ] Make the output more readable and pretty